 Food is another expense that tends to rack up the price of any party rather quickly.
 Most of the time, the bridal party plans the shower together.
 If that’s the case, create a menu and split up the food among the bridesmaids; have everyone contribute by cooking or baking something for the party.

 Furthermore, keep the food simple.
 Don’t try to feed everyone a three-course meal, either.
 Stick with finger foods, dips and hor d’oeuvres instead.
 And if you really want to feed everyone an actual meal, make the shower a potluck.Are you trying to throw a bridal shower on a budget?
 Try these 7 tips to reduce expenses and still… Click To Tweet

 Get Creative with Favors

 To be perfectly honest, in most cases, I’d skip the party favors.
 More often than not, party favors are small, cheap items that most people won’t ever use.

 However, if you or another bridesmaid insist on having them, go for easy but great options.
-If you’re creative you can always create cute and inexpensive items like sugar scrubs, manicure kits or mugs and glasses.
+If you’re creative you can always create cute and inexpensive items like sugar scrubs, manicure kits, or cute Team Bride glasses.

 A great idea is to combine the entertainment with the favors and have guests make their own as well!
 Another option is to shop places like Target’s dollar section for budget favors.
 It has inexpensive but useful things that every guest would love.

-While party supply stores have no shortage of decorations such as streamers, centerpieces, garlands and balloons, you’ll often end up spending more than you planned.
+While party supply stores have no shortage of decorations such as Bride-to-be banners, streamers, centerpieces, garlands and balloons, you’ll often end up spending more than you planned.
 For more decoration information, view these miami beach signs.
 Browse online for cheap party supplies or find tons of DIY décor ideas that are usually quick, easy, and less expensive than already-made decorations.